paulabergman/intro-to-biostats-r/chapter1.md

  - Draw a boxplot for cholesterol ('chol') in diabetes- data by gender.

  - Draw a scatter-plot for the variables maximum heart rate ('maxhr') and systolic blood pressure ('sbp') in cardiac-data

+ - Check also the correlation of maximum heart rate ('maxhr') and systolic blood pressure ('sbp') in cardiac-data.

 *** =hint